DKXXXL/master-thesis/pldi2023/review-reply-densed.md

   -->

-* (A, B) __In the conclusion of rule Tyeq/Casety, R should be T?__

-  Yes.
-Thank you for noticing this typo.

-* (Review A) __"Why is W(t) a term and not a type?
-What are bold-W and bold-P needed for?"__

-  In a dependent type system, a type is also a term. i.e. we have to allow `Γ ⊢ W(t) : 𝕌`.

-  𝕎(t) is a typo and should be deleted.
-Thanks for pointing that out.

-  ℙ is another technical detail of the system.
-Its functionality is to transform a linkage(overridable/extensible) into a module(sigma type).
-The reason it is irreplaceable is that proper abstraction cannot happen on linkage (𝕃) but only on a module (ℙ).
-For example, Line 744 shows we can prove `ℙ(σ₅) ⊢ s₆ :
-  A₆[p¹]` but generally `𝕃(σ₅) ⊢ s₆ : A₆[p¹]` not provable for non-trivial
-  `A₆`.

 * (Review B) __How will our plugin react when trying to mixin the contradictory features?
 For example, since STLC with eith polymorphism or references enjoy type soundness, but their composition doesn't.__